 Image: Ukrainian Postage Stamp from 2005

 This article was posted on Tuesday, January 12th, 2021 at 8:26 pm and is filed under Belarus, Canada, Caroling, Countries & Cultures, Customs and Traditions, Holidays Around the World, Languages, Malanka, Mama Lisa, New Years, Russia, Ukraine, Ukrainian, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply